ferds003/ferds003.github.io/_projects/2023 LBYMF3H.md

 - Future improvements: Capturing finer details, minimizing movement during scanning; 3D printing offers flexibility and customization.

 ### LEARNINGS:
-This project highlights the use of 3D scanning and printing simulations for advanced manufacturing technology and techniques being applied in the indsutry.
-The hopes of this project is to present this as a basic project with further oppurtunities to upscale the production and scanning accuracy with better tools and demand.
+This project highlights the use of 3D scanning and printing simulations for advanced manufacturing technology and techniques being applied in the industry.
+The hope of this project is to present this as a basic project with further opportunities to upscale the production and scanning accuracy with better tools and demand.

 PS.
 Shoutout to Nic, Elmo and Pat for being co-devs for this project.
 Thanks for Jose as being our model subject for this project :))